Welcome

 Click HERE to learn more about Northside Associated Ministries.

 In 1980, St. Aidan's was granted independent parish status within the Episcopal Diocese of Michigan.
 The church's first rector was The Rev. Richard O. Singleton and its second rector was The Rev. William Melnyk.
-The third and current rector is The Rev. Susan E. McGarry.
+The third rector was The Rev. Susan E. McGarry.
+The current Vicar is The Rev. Judith Harmon.

 Through its history, in addition to its ecumenical activity, St. Aidan's has emphasized support for a variety of liturgical expressions within the rich Episcopal tradition, personal spiritual growth, application of the gospel in our lives and community, and social action by our members.